 The Governors confirm that they have referred to the guidance contained in the Charity Commission's general guidance on Public Benefit when reviewing the charity's aim and objectives and in planning future activities.
 In particular, the trustees consider how planned activities will contribute to the aims and objectives they have set.
-TVI Learning follows admission criteria defined by the London Borough of Barking and Dagenham and continues to adopt all locally agreed admission arrangements in this respect.
+TVI Learning follows its own Admission Arrangements, closely based on the criteria defined by the London Borough of Barking and Dagenham.